-Discharging to:
+Discharging to: Un-named Ditch>Wetland>Playa

-Ditch>Wetland>Playa 1.50 MGD

-Design Flow
+Design Flow 1.50 MGD

-1. Introduction
+I. Introduction

 Wasteload analyses are performed to determine point source effluent limitations necessary to maintain designated beneficial uses by evaluating projected effects of discharge concentrations on in-stream water quality.
 The wasteload analysis also takes into account downstream designated uses [R317-2-8, UAC].
 Projected concentrations are compared to numeric water quality standards to determine acceptability.
 The anti-degradation policy and procedures are also considered.
 The primary in-stream parameters of concern may include metals (as a function of hardness), total dissolved solids (TDS), total residual chlorine (TRC), un-ionized ammonia (as a function of pH and temperature, measured and evaluated interms of total ammonia), and dissolved oxygen.